pg-support/supt-km/docs/5. Systems & Resources/Systems/SKULabs/SKULabs Operation.md

 ### Shipped
 Product shipped.
 TRK# should be available in the system.

-→ If TRK# is not available in SKULabs after 2 days staying in “Awaiting Fulfillment”, escalate via [[Daily Catch-up]].
+→ If TRK# is not available in SKULabs after 2 days staying in “Awaiting Fulfillment”, escalate via [[Daily Catch-up JIRA]].

 ### Opened
 Product is in stock but address is invalid.
 Check [Shipping Info Missing Follow-up](https://docs.google.com/spreadsheets/d/1JGEB4lF3NW7xdm78EnAu3EREmbbfI07jiRqdN3u9QWw/edit?usp=sharing) for further details and inquire correct information.